 (11) Direct venting system location.

-(a) Residential gas-fired direct vent and through the wall type water heaters shall be vented in accordance with the manufacturer's recommendations and shall be installed in accordance with the Fuel Gas Code incorporated by reference in the Kentucky Building Code filed in 815 KAR 7:120.
+(a) A residential gas-fired direct vent and through the wall type water heater shall be vented in accordance with the manufacturer's recommendations and shall be installed in accordance with the Fuel Gas Code incorporated by reference in the Kentucky Building Code filed in 815 KAR 7:120.

 (c) The bottom of the vent terminal and the air intake shall be located at least twelve (12) inches above grade.